-We elected to apply the fair value option of ASC 825, 'Financial Instruments," specifically for the Credit Facility, which was consistent with our application of ASC 820 to our investments.
+We elected to apply the fair value option of ASC 825, 'Financial Instruments,'' specifically for the Credit Facility, which was consistent with our application of ASC 820 to our investments.
 Generally, the fair value of our Credit Facility is determined using a yield analysis which includes a DCF calculation and the assumptions that the Valuation Team believes market participants would use, including, but not limited to, the estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
 As of September 30, 2017, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 3.15% per annum, plus a 0.50% unused fee.
-As of September 30, 2016, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 3.0-day LIBOR, plus 3.25% per annum, plus a 0.50% unused fee.
+As of September 30, 2016, the discount rate used to determine the fair value of our Credit Facility was 30-day LIBOR, plus 3.25% per annum, plus a 0.50% unused fee.
 Generally, an increase or decrease in the discount rate used in the DCF calculation may result in a corresponding increase or decrease, respectively, in the fair value of our Credit Facility.
 As of September 30, 2017 and 2016, our Credit Facility was valued using Level 3 inputs and any changes in its fair value are recorded in net unrealized depreciation (appreciation) of other on our accompanying Consolidated Statements of Operations.

-The following tables present our Credit Facility carried at fair value as of September 30, 2017 and 2016, on our accompanyingConsolidated Statements of Assets and Liabilities for Level 3 of the hierarchy established by ASC 820 and the changes in fair value of our Credit Facility during the years ended September 30, 2017 and 2016:
+The following tables present our Credit Facility carried at fair value as of September 30, 2017 and 2016, on our accompanying Consolidated Statements of Assets and Liabilities for Level 3 of the hierarchy established by ASC 820 and the changes in fair value of our Credit Facility during the years ended September 30, 2017 and 2016:

-Total Recurring Fair Value Consolidated Statements of
+8 Total Recurring Fair Value Measurement Reported in Consolidated Statements of Assets and Liabilities

-Using Significant Unobserva able Inputs (Level 3) As of
+Using Significant Unobservable I nputs (Level 3) As of

-Septemb per 30,
+September 30),

 2017 2016

 Credit Facility \$ 93,115 \$ 71,300